pgsentinel/pgsentinel/README.md

 ------------

 PostgreSQL provides session activity.
-However, in order to gather activity behavior users have to sample the pg_stat_activity view multiple times.
+However, in order to gather activity behavior, users have to sample the pg_stat_activity view multiple times.
 `pgsentinel` is an extension to record active session history and link the activity with query statistics (`pg_stat_statements`).